 Diagram to show welfare loss of a negative externality

-This diagram shows that in a free market, we get overconsumption of carbon, leading to a welfare loss to society (shown by shaded red triangle)
+This diagram shows that in a free market (without any tax), we get overconsumption (Q1) of carbon, leading to a welfare loss to society.

 The tax shifts the supply curve from S to S2.
-With the tax, consumers now face the full social cost (SMC)
+With the tax, consumers now face the full social cost (SMC).
+Quantity falls from Q1 to Q2.
+Q2 is socially efficient because social marginal cost = social marginal benefit.

-In theory a carbon tax should be revenue neutral.
+In theory, a carbon tax could be revenue-neutral.
 This means the tax raised from taxing carbon emissions can be used to reduce other taxes.
 There should be no overall increase in the tax burden.
 The aim is to increase social efficiency by making people aware of the full social cost.

 1. Encourages alternatives.
 A higher price of carbon emissions will encourage firms and consumers to develop more efficient engines or alternatives to consuming carbon emissions.
 For example, with carbon taxes, it will be more efficient to develop hydrogen engines or solar power.

 - It might encourage more people to cycle or walk to work.
-This would have health benefits such as lower risk of heart attack.
+This would have health benefits such as the lower risk of a heart attack.

 - This could make it more feasible to generate electricity from green sources (e.g. solar power).
 If we develop more green sources it will also make us less reliant on oil.